Te-k/sdanalyzer/README.md

 ## Installation

+You can install sdanalyzer directly from [pypi](https://pypi.org/project/sdanalyzer/) : `pip install sdanalyze`.

-Download the code from the git repository, then do :
+You can also download the code from the git repository, and install it from the source code :

 ```
 pip install .